Parks in Sheridan

 The site for Nesbitt was part of the Denver and Rio Grande Western Railroad spur line to Fort Logan.
 The land was vacated by the railroad to the City of Sheridan on June 22, 1966.
 It was later deeded to the adjacent land developer by the City on May 24, 1972 for the purpose of a park.
 It was then subsequently returned to the City.
 A neighborhood picnic area of .29 acres was developed by the City and named to honor Maurice Nesbitt.
 The park was deeded by the City to the South Suburban Park and Recreation District on April 12, 1990.
 The park is named after Maurice Nesbitt.
 Mr. Nesbitt served as the Sheridan town clerk in late 1940s.
 He was also on the town Board of Trustees in 1957 and 1958.
 Mr. Nesbitt was a volunteer fire fighter for 35 years and served as the secretary for the volunteers.

 Persinger Park is part of two parcels purchased by the City of Sheridan.
-The park portion cost $125,000 and was purchased on September 8, 2006 from the estate of Erma Persinger with an Open Space Funds Grant from Arapahoe County (Lottery Proceeds).
+The park portion cost $125,000 and was purchased on September 8, 2006 from the estate of Erma Persinger with an Open Space Funds Grant from Arapahoe County (sales tax funding).
 Park landscaping, playground, and shelter were paid with $135,000 from an additional Arapahoe County Open Space Funds grant with construction completed by the South Suburban Park and Recreation District in May, 2009.
 The park opening was celebrated on October 3, 2009.
 The park is named after the Persinger family.
 The park is maintained by the South Suburban Park and Recreation District.

 Around 1959, Ora Oliver Elementary School was built on part of the land to provide a school for the military and government employees, who had moved to the area.
 The swimming pool was built in 1969.
 The pool was closed in 2009.
 The high school was built in 1972.
 The Recreation Center and park improvements were built by proceeds from a two million dollar Federal Economic Development Administration grant in 1977.
 The park was dedicated in June, 1978.
 A subsequent grant was obtained for the skate park.
 Ora Oliver was subsequently replaced by Fort Logan Northgate School.
 Besides the Recreation Center there is a picnic shelter with rest rooms; tennis courts, playing fields for baseball, soccer, football, and a skate park.